Max Homa: Biography, Career, Net Worth, Family, Top Stories for the PGA Tour Standout

 Max Homa Open Championship performances

-Homa has made two appearances at golf’s oldest major, The Open Championship, and has missed the cut once.
-He made the weekend at Royal St. George’s in 2021 and tied for 40th.
+Homa has made three appearances at golf’s oldest major, The Open Championship, and has missed the cut once.
+He made the weekend at Royal St. George’s in 2021 and tied for 40th, then he topped that in 2023 by tying for 10th at Royal Liverpool.

 Max Homa Official World Golf Ranking